So, Peter, what have you been shooting recently?

 I do a lot of shooting at night.
 One of my favorite subjects is the moon in relation to landmarks on the ground.
 One of my photos of the crescent moon and Statue of Liberty is being featured in a national photography magazine next month.
 And I recently had a photo of an amazing sunset behind the Statue of Liberty featured on The Weather Channel's prime time broadcast.
 My mom loved that one!

-What photo are you most proud of taking?I am proud of all my photos.
+I am proud of all my photos.
 I look at them as my children: I love them all equally - and eventually hope they will move out and find a good home someplace else (as in being sold to a customer!).
 That said, I have a photo of the moon atop the spire of the Empire State Building that was a finalist in the 2015 Empire State Building Photo Contest.
 That photo took weeks of planning and execution and a willingness to show up at the same spot with 40lbs of photography gear on two consecutive nights (the first night clouded over so I missed it).

 Also the photo of the Statue of Liberty and crescent moon that I mentioned earlier is being featured in a national photography magazine next month.
 I was also lucky enough to have the image appear on ABC 7 NY TV, prompting the anchor to comment, "sometimes a photo just takes your breath away."
 It's just a gorgeous photo in every way and took lots of planning and execution.
 That's one thing I would say to people who may not do a lot of photography: all my photos require significant planning and preparation, as well as a willingness to go places most other people won't.
 It's never a question of just showing up and getting lucky when I get a shot (although luck, especially in the form of favorable weather, is helpful.)

-What was the first camera you owned?I purchased my first real camera in 2004: a Canon Rebel XT.
+I purchased my first real camera in 2004: a Canon Rebel XT.
 It was the second digital Rebel from Canon, and it was a game changer for me.
 There was something about looking through the optical viewfinder and seeing what I was about shoot that was really exciting.
 I probably took 75,000 photos with that camera and still use many of them in my professional portfolio.